-- 4. Maximum hourly and daily rates changed-scale of costs amended - (a) The Legal Costs Committee notes that the criminal jurisdiction of the Magistrates Court covers a wide range of summary criminal matters. - (b) The Legal Costs Committee considers that as a consequence of the position stated in subclause 4(a), it is appropriate for a general scale of fees based on hourly rates to continue to apply to the time reasonably taken to perform the services provided by a law practice in, or for the purposes of contentious business in the criminal jurisdiction of the Magistrates Court. - (c) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) having considered submissions and data from The Law Society of Western Australia; and - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax, the appropriate hourly rates referred to in subclause 4(b) be varied from the hourly and daily rates used in the Legal Practitioners (Magistrates Court) (Criminal) Determination 2014 as the basis for the recommended scale of costs which have generally been rounded up or down to represent increases of approximately 2% inclusive of the Goods and Services Tax, and for administrative convenience, divisible by 11.
-Those rates are set out in Table A of the Legal Profession (Magistrates Court) (Criminal) Determination 2016.
+4. Maximum hourly and daily rates changed-scale of costs amended

+- (a) The Legal Costs Committee notes that the criminal jurisdiction of the Magistrates Court covers a wide range of summary criminal matters. - (b) The Legal Costs Committee considers that as a consequence of the position stated in subclause 4(a), it is appropriate for a general scale of fees based on hourly rates to continue to apply to the time reasonably taken to perform the services provided by a law practice in, or for the purposes of contentious business in the criminal jurisdiction of the Magistrates Court. - (c) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) having considered submissions from The Law Society of Western Australia; and - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax, the appropriate hourly rates referred to in subclause 4(b) be varied from the hourly and daily rates used in the Legal Practitioners (Magistrates Court) (Criminal) Determination 2016.
+Those rates are set out in Table A of the Legal Profession (Magistrates Court) (Criminal) Determination 2018.